bocharoviliyav/bocharoviliyav.github.io/_posts/2021-02-02-Migration-to-k8s.markdown

 {% endhighlight %}
 ### Use logback-spring.xml for log configuration.

-For example, if you use console logger like below:
+For example, if you use a console logger like below:
 {% highlight java %}
 private static final Logger CONSOLE_LOGGER = LoggerFactory.getLogger("console");
 {% endhighlight %}

-in logback-spring.xml you can define that for only for dev profile all Spring log should be available.
-Otherwise, only your logs will be printed.
+In logback-spring.xml, you can define that only for the dev profile all Spring logs are available.
+Otherwise, only yours will print.

 You can print log in JSON format also.
 {% highlight xml %}